lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The Initiator SHALL compose message_1 as follows:

 * Construct SUITES_I as an array of cipher suites supported by I in order of preference with the first cipher suite in the array being the most preferred by I, and the last being the one selected by I for this session.
 If the cipher suite most preferred by I is selected then SUITES_I contains only that cipher suite and is encoded as an int.
 All cipher suites, if any, preferred by I over the selected one MUST be included.
 (See also {{wrong-selected}}.)
-   * The selected suite is based on what the Initiator can assume to be supported by the Responder; if the Initiator previously received from the Resp onder an error message with error code 2 containing SUITES_R (see {{wrong-selected}}) indicating cipher suites supported by the Responder, then the Initiator SHOULD select its most preferred supported cipher suite among those (bearing in mind that error messages may be forged).
+   * The selected suite is based on what the Initiator can assume to be supported by the Responder; if the Initiator previously received from the Responder an error message with error code 2 containing SUITES_R (see {{wrong-selected}}) indicating cipher suites supported by the Responder, then the Initiator SHOULD select its most preferred supported cipher suite among those (bearing in mind that error messages may be forged).
    * The Initiator MUST NOT change its order of preference for cipher suites, and MUST NOT omit a cipher suite preferred to the selected one because of previous error messages received from the Responder.

 * Generate an ephemeral ECDH key pair using the curve in the selected cipher suite and format it as a COSE_Key.
 Let G_X be the 'x' parameter of the COSE_Key.